dwavesystems/dimod/docs/intro/intro_quadratic.rst

 >>> bqm = dimod.BQM.from_qubo(qubo)

-For performance, especially with very large BQMs, you might read the data from a file using methods, such as :meth:`~dimod.bqm.adjvectorbqm.AdjVectorBQM.from_file` or from NumPy arrays.
+For performance, especially with very large BQMs, you might read the data from a file using methods, such as :func:`~dimod.binary.BinaryQuadraticModel.from_file` or from NumPy arrays.

 Example: Interaction Between Integer Variables
 ----------------------------------------------